-Tizol came to the U.S. as a stowaway (by choice) in 1920, aboard a ship traveling to Washington, D.C., where he set up residence and established himself in the pit band at the Howard Theater, where the orchestra played for touring shows and silent movies.
-Ellington heard him at the Howard and in the late, 1920s when the Ellington band was broadcasting from the Cotton Club in Harlem, he asked Tizol to bring his (valve) trombone to a broadcast to find out how it would sound with the band.
+Tizol came to the U.S. as a stowaway on a ship traveling to Washington, D.C., in 1920.
+There, he set up residence and established himself in the pit band at the Howard Theater, who mainly played for touring shows and silent movies.
+It was at the Howard that Ellington heard Tizol perform.
+In 1929, when Ellington’s band was broadcasting from the Cotton Club in Harlem, he asked Tizol to bring his valve trombone to hear how it would mesh with the orchestra.
+It did.

-Tizol joined Ellington’s band in 1929 and composed, what he describes as “Spanish (exotic) melodies.”
-Songs like “Moonlight Fiesta,” Jubilesta,” “Caravan” and “Conga Brava,” injected Latin influences into Ellington’s repertoire.
-Also, as a senior and highly respected member of the orchestra, Tizol was also responsible for rehearsing and integrating new musicians into the band in Ellington’s absence.
-In his autobiography, “Music is My Mistress” (Da Capo Press, 1973) Ellington describes Tizol as “A tremendous asset to our band, a very big man, a very unselfish man and one of the finest musicians I’ve ever known.”
+Tizol joined Ellington’s band in 1929 and composed what he describes as “Spanish (exotic) melodies.”
+Songs such as Moonlight Fiesta, Jubilesta, Caravan, and Conga Brava Also, he injected Latin influences into Ellington’s repertoire and, as a senior and respected member of the orchestra was responsible for rehearsing and integrating new musicians into the band.
+In his autobiography titled, Music is My Mistress (Da Capo Press, 1973), Ellington described Tizol as “A tremendous asset to our band, a very big man, a very unselfish man and one of the finest musicians I’ve ever known.”

 - Ellington, Duke – Music is My Mistress (De Capo Press, 1973)

-- Serrano, Basilio – Juan Tizol – His Caravan Through Life and American Culture
+- Serrano, Basilio – Juan Tizol – His Caravan Through Life and American Culture (Xlibris, 2012).

 - Wilson, John S. – NY Times – Juan Tizol Dead; Jazz Trombonist (1984)